ogsamsa/skills-github-pages/_posts/2025-01-30-Abortion Questions.md

 progression of the pregnancy will determine the abortion care that is needed and administering care in the wrong form can lead to serious medical complications.

-Illinois clinics are able to perform abortions via medication up to 10 weeks and 6 days.
+Choices performs abortions via medication up to 10 weeks and 6 days.
 After that point, a surgical abortion would be needed and this can be performed up to 14 weeks and 6 days into the pregnancy.
+Other clinics in Illinois may have different timelines but this will vary by clinic & later term abortions may require a longer recovery period before travelling.

 An abortion in Illinois is a single day process.
 Patients can expect to be able to drive themselves home or ride home the same day after a medication abortion.
 Patients can expect to be able to ride home the same day after a surgical abortion, though they won’t be able